 You may have heard the term “blue-collar crime” and wondered what it means.
 Or, maybe you wonder where the term came from in the first place.
-Blue-collar crimes are ever-present, and understanding what they are is helpful.
+Understanding the blue-collar crime definition is helpful and crucial as these crimes are ever-present.
 This article will dive deeper into the meaning and origins of blue-collar crime.

 What is Blue-Collar Crime?

 To begin, what does blue-collar mean?
+Understanding the blue-collar crime meaning will help in contextualizing the term.
 Investopedia says, “The term blue-collar refers to a classification of people, especially those in the workforce.
 Blue-collar workers are considered the working class.
 They typically work in manual labor and are compensated by the hour or through piecework.
 The term was adopted because of the darker-colored clothing these workers wore.”

 So, what is a blue-collar crime?
 Because crime is such a broad term, there are terms for distinctive types of crimes.
 This is where blue-collar and white-collar crimes come into play.
 According to Notre Dame College, “blue-collar crime can refer to violent acts, such as murder, sexual assault, and armed robbery.
 It also includes non-violent crimes such as prostitution, illegal gambling, and more.
 Blue-collar crimes are often easier to detect, have a clear victim, and are without a doubt illegal to those observing the action.”
 This is all in contrast to white-collar crimes that are more difficult to detect and can victimize many people.